rdmorganiser/rdmo-docs/docs/management/options.md

 |Text (en)|The English text for the option to be displayed to the user
 |Text (de)|The German text for the option to be displayed to the user
 |Additional input|Designates whether an additional input is possible for this<br>option.
 In this case a text box is displayed to the radio button<br>or check box.
 Usually this is used for an option "Other".
+|Provider|The provider plugin for this questionset.<br>If set, it will create dynamic options for this optionset.<br>Optionset providers are described [here](../configuration/plugins.html#optionset-providers).